How to access therapy in the UK

 As well as one-to-one or group psychotherapy, other support is available that may help to improve your mental health.

-Adfam – Lists local and online support groups for family members and friends tackling the effects of alcohol, drugs or gambling.
+Adfam – Lists local and online support services for family members and friends tackling the effects of alcohol, drugs or gambling.

 Alcoholics Anonymous – Known for running regular group meetings to support people with a drinking problem.
 The charity also runs a free helpline.